Fakenham and Dereham Railway Society: History

 In 1983, after a 1980 attempt to preserve the Ryburgh to Fakenham section of the Wymondham to Wells branch, the Fakenham and Dereham Railway Society leased Hardingham station and opened a small heritage centre.
 Track was laid in the former goods yard and a Ruston 0-4-0 diesel locomotive was delivered to the site.
 Income failed to cover the rent and rates, and the Society was forced to move out when the site was auctioned in 1986 - moving to a temporary location at Yaxham station.

 In 1987 the station at County School was purchased by Breckland District Council, and the F&DRS were granted a 999-year lease, invited to lay track and relocate to the site.
 The intention was to relay track to meet up with the British Rail railhead at North Elmham to connect with charter trains operating over the branch.
 This plan was abandoned when complete closure of the line from June 1989 was announced.

 In April 1989 the Fakenham and Dereham Railway Society became part of the Mid Norfolk Railway Project, along with the Wymondham and Dereham Rail Action Committee, the Dereham Society and the Wymondham Heritage Society.
-The MNRP, an alliance of independent bodies intererested in the future of the line, was established to focus interest in the preservation of the route.
+The MNRP, an alliance of independent bodies interested in the future of the line, was established to focus interest in the preservation of the route.
 During the following 18 months this alliance evolved into a single body, with WyDRAC members being assimilated into the F&DRS, and the latter voting to change its name to be the Mid Norfolk Railway Society in November 1989.

 The station building at County School was formally opened by John Timpson on 15 June 1990, who was brought into the station on a short train consisting of the Ruston diesel and LMS brake van.